bchadburn/Past-ML-Models/README.md

-The folder "Linear Regression includes several different type of linear regressions conducted in R programming.
+The folder "Linear Regression" includes several different type of linear regressions conducted in R programming.
 These include GLM, Logistic Regression, "Predicting House Prices" using GLM but with 80 variables to sort through, Regression with PCA transformation, and the model "poisson_negative_binomial_ZIP".
 Most of these are self-explanatory, the last one is for models trying to predict values where zero values are common and so Poisson, Negative Binomial, as well as a Zero Inflated Negative Binomial model to compary model performances.

 The folder "NLP_TopicModeling" is a project for creating a taxonomy of job titles (in this example we used "data scientist", but it could easily apply to any title) and to determine potential equivalent classes, similar titles and sub-domains.
 For more details, see the README in the project folder.